 Check in complete, Nikko and Janah put things away, I hit the deli and return with a load of vegetable soup, bean salad, macaroni and cheese, a half dozen brownies and vanilla bean ice cream.
 Janah is hungry, and it’s already after seven.

 Janah, “Yum, that place has the best quickie stuff.
 The soup is good, not de Seelk’s, but good, I’m helpless around creamy macaroni and cheese,” she proceeds to prove just how helpless.

 Lacy pops in long enough to eat, chats about school, knows not to mention that we had been away, or ask where or why.
 She sees everyone in one piece, not so much as a bruise, good enough.
-She’d call Sis when she got home and give her a physical report, then flirt for a while.
+Shell call Sis when she gets home and give her a physical report, then flirt for a while.

 By nine we’re piled on the sofa watching a nature program and by ten, arranging ourselves in the big bed, asleep before the half hour.